 • US citizens and lawful permanent residents who fly within the United States and travel internationally;

-• Citizens of Colombia, UK, Germany, the Netherlands, Panama, Singapore, South Korea, and Mexican nationals.
+• Citizens of Argentina, Colombia, UK, Germany, India, Panama, Singapore, South Korea, Switzerland, Taiwan and Mexican nationals.

-For anyone who travels internationally, it makes sense to apply for Global Entry rather than TSA Precheck.
+For anyone who travels internationally, it usually makes sense to apply for Global Entry rather than TSA Precheck.
 The application fee for Global Entry is $100 (only $15 more than the fee for TSA Precheck alone).
 In addition to having TSA Precheck, Global Entry allows expedited processing through CBP (U.S. Customs and Border Protection) at airports and land borders upon arrival to the U.S. Global Entry is usually the best choice for most people looking to get TSA Pre benefits.
+(See also related post TSA Precheck vs. Global Entry: Which Is Best For You?)

 Cost: $50 US or $50 Canadian application fee.